 On his second tour of England in 1959, Roy did better both in the Tests and first-class game.
 Still, it was not a record in keeping with his reputation as one of the side’s most experienced batsmen.
 In first-class matches, he scored 1,207 runs at an average of 28.73.
 In the Tests, he started off well by top-scoring with 54 and 49 in a losing cause in the first game.
 Thereafter however memories of 1952 haunted him and in eight subsequent innings, he got only 76 runs.

-Once he back home Roy was more successful against Australia by scoring 263 runs including a heroic 99 in India’s defeat at New Delhi.
+Once he was back home Roy was more successful against Australia by scoring 263 runs including a heroic 99 in India’s defeat at New Delhi.
 But the fact that he fell five times in the series to the left-arm swing of Alan Davidson did seem to indicate some technical deficiency against the fast, moving ball.

 Yet in 1960, Pankaj Roy was still where he was at the start of the previous decade – more or less entrenched as India’s.
-No one could have guessed that the end of his career was round the corner.
+No one could have guessed that the end of his career was around the corner.
 But this did come about suddenly when after scoring 23 in the first Test against Pakistan in 1960-61.
-Therefore, he was dropped and never to be considered and determined to make a comeback.
+Therefore, he was dropped and never to be considered, and determined to make a comeback.

 Pankaj Ray made a packet of runs in the Ranji and Duleep Trophy competitions to show that he still had something to offer Indian cricket.
-But he never got a look-in again and his heroes were limited at playing for Bengal for whom he remained a tower of strength.
-His tally of 6,149 runs at an average of 66 with 21 hundred still makes for impressive surpass.
+But he never got a look-in again and his heroes were limited to playing for Bengal for whom he remained a tower of strength.
+His tally of 6,149 runs at an average of 66 with 21 hundred still makes for an impressive surpass.